 The Graduate School provides instructions for preparing to graduate.

-The DGS office is required to submit a completed "Final Examination for the Ph.D." form to the Graduate School Office at least a full week before the scheduled examination.
+The DGS office is required to submit a formal defense announcement to the Graduate School Office at least a full week before the scheduled examination.
 This notice includes the student's name, dissertation title, and the names of the committee members, as well as the time, place, and date of the exam as agreed upon by the student, the primary advisor, and the committee.

 Most dissertation advisors will want to see chapters as they are drafted and a student should have at least one other committee member read parts of the early drafts as well.
 The process for commentary and feedback will differ with each dissertation and students should work with their advisors and committee, and when necessary the DGS, to be sure they receive the counsel they need.

-The dissertation must be submitted to the Graduate School office at least seven days before the scheduled final examination.
+The dissertation must be submitted to the Graduate School office at least 14 days before the scheduled final examination and no later than 5:00 p.m. on the deadline date.
 It should be accompanied by a 350-word abstract; the abstract will later be sent with the dissertation for microfilming to be printed in Dissertation Abstracts International.

 Once the exam is over, the candidate and any guests will be asked to leave so the committee can discuss the exam and vote by written ballot as required.
 If all of the members vote affirmatively, they sign their names on at least the first and second copies of the dissertation and on the title page of the original copy of the abstract, signifying the abstract is suitable for publication.
 The easiest and least confusing procedure if for the committee member to sign all of the copies.
 They then sign the final examination certificate, which is returned signed to the student who should promptly turn in to the Graduate Studies Office.